On possibilities of 3-adic Galois images associated to isogeny-torsion graphs: Modular Curves

 Associated to $G$, there is a smooth, projective and geometrically connected curve $X_G$ defined over $\Q.$ Modular curves can be defined using two approaches.

-One approach is to define $X_{G}$ as the generic fiber of the coarse space for the stack $M_{G}$ which parametrizes elliptic curves with $G$-level structure Please refer to Chapter $4$, section 3 \cite{MR0337993} for details on this construction.
-Another approach is to construct the field of meromorphic functions $\calF$ on a Riemann surface which is Galois over $\Q(j)$ and has an action of $\GL_2(\Zhat)$ associated with it.
-Then we define $X_G$ as smooth curve whose function field is fixed field corresponding to $G.$ Please see Theorem $6.6$, Chapter $6$ \cite{MR1291394} for details on this construction.
+One approach is to define $X_{G}$ as the generic fiber of the coarse space for the stack $M_{G}$ which parametrizes elliptic curves with $G$-level structure.
+Please refer to Chapter $4$, Section 3 of \cite{MR0337993} for details on this construction.
+Another approach is to construct the field of meromorphic functions $\calF$ on a Riemann surface which is Galois over $\Q(j)$ (here $j$ is the modular $j$-invariant function) and has an action of $\GL_2(\Zhat)$ associated with it.
+Then we define $X_G$ as smooth curve whose function field is the fixed field corresponding to $G.$ Please see Theorem $6.6$, Chapter $6$ of \cite{MR1291394} for details on this construction.

-If $G \subseteq G'$, then there is a morphism $X_G \to X_{G'}.$ In particular there is a morphism $\pi_G \colon X_G \to \PP^1_{\Q}$ associated to every $X_G.$ We have $\pi_G(X_G(\Q)) \subseteq \Q \union {\infty}.$ The points that lie above $\infty$ are known as \defi{cusps.} For non cuspidal points the following parametrization property holds.
+If $G \subseteq G'$, then there is a morphism $X_G \to X_{G'}.$ In particular, there is a morphism $\pi_G \colon X_G \to \PP^1_{\Q}$ associated to every $X_G.$ We have $\pi_G(X_G(\Q)) \subseteq \Q \union {\infty}.$ The points that lie above $\infty$ are known as cusps.
+For non cuspidal points the following parametrization property holds.